How to Use FireFox On Your Android TV & NVIDIA Shield

 Install FireFox TV on NVIDIA Shield from Aptoide TV

-Installing FireFox TV through the Aptoide TV app store is super-easy.
+Installing Firefox TV through the Aptoide TV app store is super easy.

-Open Aptoide TV and search for FireFox.
+Open Aptoide TV and search for Firefox.

 Once it’s finished downloading, Aptoide TV will start the installation process automatically.